 The Ark Protocol: An Easy Introduction

 The Ark protocol is surprisingly hard to approach when first encountering it.
 A lot of new jargon within the first few minutes; VTXOs, Forfeit Transactions, Connectors, Out-of-Round Payments.
 The docs out there go right in the weeds out of the gate, and the podcasts are also not outsider-friendly.
 After digging into it a little bit, it occurred to me that the core mechanics of Ark are fairly simple, and the rest is implementation details.
 Taking a first pass at Ark by focusing on the simple overarching idea is a great way to start; further layers can be tackled once the ground work has been laid out.
-This “first pass at the idea” is exactly what this post aims to do.
+This is exactly what we’ll do here.

 1. Sharing UTXOs